Orlando Child Support Lawyer

 Want to learn more about family law strategy?
 Click here to subscribe to our educational email and video series

 Child support in Florida is based largely on the net incomes of each parent, the amounts paid for the child’s health insurance and daycare, and the total number of overnight visitations each parent has with the child.
 There are many opportunities throughout the case where an experienced child support lawyer can work to get you and your family the best possible outcome with regard to an order for support of children.
 Items that will be involved in a child support case include:

 What If I Need An Attorney For Modification of Child Support in Orlando, Florida?

 - A decrease in income for the parent paying support (must be an involuntary loss of job or income)

-- Increase in income for parent receiving support
+- Increase in income for parents receiving support

 - The need for a child decreased (child is school age and does not require full-time child care)

 - Disability of either parent